We're here to help!CALL TODAY: 954-568-3636

 With over 30 years of experience, whiplash attorney David Fuchs can help.
 He works with clients through each step of the process to ensure they get the compensation they need to make a full recovery.
-If you’d like to schedule a free consultation to discuss your case, call a Fort Lauderdale back injury lawyer from the Law Offices of David I. Fuchs at (954) 568-3636, or reach out via the online form.
+If you’d like to schedule a free consultation to discuss your case, call a Fort Lauderdale back injury lawyer from David I. Fuchs, Injury & Accident Lawyer, P.A. at (954) 568-3636, or reach out via the online form.

 Whiplash is a relatively common soft tissue injury to the neck, caused by sudden, forceful back and forth movement of the head.
 Although whiplash injuries are not typically life-threatening, they can result in strain to the muscles and ligaments in the neck, and damage to the spinal discs and nerves surrounding the area.